jahidrdpschool/pc-cloud-shell/12-hours-pc-pro.md

   ## Step 4: Access and use multiple novnc2
   1. Go back to your main Chrome browser.
-  2. This CMD for first to last link.
+  2. This CMD for Link 1 to Link 10.

       (i) novnc2: Go to LXTerminal:
       ```